 Bosnia-Herzegovina suffered greatly during the Yugoslav Wars.
 Large parts of cities like Mostar and Sarajevo were destroyed.
 All of the Sarajevo Olympic venues were damaged in the war apart from the Jahorina ski resort.
 The Zetra Ice Hall was completely destroyed.
 At the closing ceremonies of the 1994 Winter Olympics in Lillehammer in Norway, International Olympic Committee President Juan Antonio Samaranch commented on Sarajevo’s situation.
 The Zetra Ice Hall was rebuilt in 1997 and renamed the Olympic Hall Juan Antonio Samaranch.

 The Sarajevo Olympic Bobsleigh And Luge Track remained closed for a number of years after the war, with extensive graffiti, overgrowth and damage caused by artillery fire.
-Demining began in 2014, making the site suitable for renovation with support from the International Luge Federation.
+Removal of landmines began in 2014, making the site suitable for renovation with support from the International Luge Federation.
 With the track itself in a serviceable condition, Summer training has been able to resume.
 With the refrigeration plant and associated infrastructure destroyed, Winter events are not possible in the short term.
 It is hoped that the track can one day be returned to its former glory.
 The government of Bosnia-Herzegovina has even suggested that Sarajevo might bid for the Winter Olympics at some stage in the future in an effort to show that adversity can be overcome and cities can rebuild.